Aikshaw

-Aikshaw is a hamlet in the civil parish of Holme St. Cuthbert in Cumbria, United Kingdom.
+Aikshaw is a hamlet in the civil parish of Holme St. Cuthbert in Cumbria, England.
 It is located approximately one-and-a-half miles north-west of the village of Westnewton, and three miles east of the village of Mawbray.
 Jericho is located approximately one mile to the east, with Edderside approximately a mile further to the south-east.
 Mealrigg is located half-a-mile to the south.
 Carlisle, Cumbria's county town, is located approximately twenty-two-and-a-half miles to the north-west.
 Aikshaw lies on the B5301 road, which runs from Silloth-on-Solway in the east via Tarns, Westnewton, and Aspatria to the A595 between Cockermouth and Bothel.